Freezing-In Gravitational Waves: Conclusions and Outlook

 \section{Conclusions and Outlook}

 The thermal plasma in the early universe produced a guaranteed stochastic GW background through thermal fluctuations.
 At each time the emitted GW spectrum peaks at the respective temperature.
-Due to the temperature-redshift relation, the GW spectra, which are emitted at different times, add up.
+Due to the temperature-redshift relation, the peak frequencies of the GW spectra are all redshifted to the same frequency today and therefore add up.
 Conceptually, the GW production from the thermal plasma has many similarities with the so-called dark matter freeze-in production from the thermal plasma.
 The GWs are produced out of equilibrium and their distribution function is small at all times, $\fh\ll 1$.
 Furthermore, the $\fh$ distribution function evolves much slower than the Hubble rate.
-We therefore dubbed the GW production from the thermal plasma GW freeze-in production.
+We therefore dubbed the GW production from the thermal plasma \textit{GW freeze-in production}.
 The GW freeze-in scenario is ultraviolet dominated in the sense that it depends on the maximum temperature of the universe, as expected from a non-renormalizable coupling.